cocos-creator/docs-3d-deprecated/en/editor/extension/first.md

 Careful that after the menu is pressed, the triggered action is notified by the message between the extensions, and the message system is the way of interaction between the extensions.

-For a detailed `package.json` format definition, please refer to the[Extension](./define.md) documentation.
+For a detailed `package.json` format definition, please refer to the [Extension](./define.md) documentation.

 ## Entry program browser.js